yeus/syntexmex/README.md

   images in the textures the exact same way.
 - it replaces the other images afterwards

 Example of a generated synthmap for Suzanne.
-You can xsee the generated patches at the borders of the UV islands.
+You can see the generated patches at the borders of the UV islands.
 The synthmap also helps for debugging and finding the right parameters for the texture: